Benefits of forming a CIC

 On the other hand, there are currently no tax reliefs for CICs.
 There is also a perceived lack of prestige in comparison to a registered charity when it comes to raising funds.
-However, SEUK is seeing more and more success with its government-backed Buy Social Corporate Campaign (BSCC), which urges corporates to partner with social enterprise organisations.
+However, Social Enterprise UK (SEUK) is seeing more and more success with its government-backed Buy Social Corporate Campaign (BSCC), which urges corporates to partner with social enterprise organisations.
 In the first three years of this campaign, a total of £65.2 million was spent with 250 social enterprises.

 Some assume that most CICs are start-ups.
-In fact, spin-outs (or breakaway arms) of the NHS and other local authorities – such as health, youth services, leisure and other public sector areas – are also trading as CICs.
+In fact, spin-outs (or breakaway arms) of the NHS and other local authorities – such as health, youth services, leisure and other public sector areas – are also converting into CICs.